MicrosoftLearning/MS-500-Microsoft-365-Security/Instructions/Labs/MS500T00/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 13. Once the installation is complete, the screen will return to the Windows PowerShell command prompt.

-14. You must then run the following command to install the Azure AD PowerShell module that you just retrieved in the earlier step:
+14. You must then run the following command to install the Azure AD PowerShell for Graph module:

 	**Install-Module AzureADPreview**